roboscienceorg/book/source/Terms/ReferenceFrames.rst

 Holonomic Constraints
 ^^^^^^^^^^^^^^^^^^^^^

-A constraint is called holonomic (or geometric) if one can express it as
+A constraint is called :index:`holonomic` (or geometric) if one can express it as

 .. math::
    :label: eq:holonomicdefn

    f(x_1, x_2, \dots , x_n, t)=0

-A :index:`holonomic` constraint only depends on the coordinates and time and does not depend on derivatives.
+A holonomic constraint only depends on the coordinates and time and does not depend on derivatives.
 If all the system constraints are holonomic then we say the system is *holonomic*.
 Otherwise we say the system is *non-holonomic*.
 Wikipedia has a nice way of expressing
 non-holonomic:

-    A nonholonomic system in physics and mathematics is a system whose state depends on the path taken in order to achieve it.
+    A :index:`nonholonomic` system in physics and mathematics is a system whose state depends on the path taken in order to achieve it.
 Such a system is described by a set of parameters subject to differential constraints, such that when the system evolves along a path in its